Lili Boulanger: D’un Matin de Printemps

 Boulanger’s style of composition can certainly be read from different stand points.
 The first is her obvious nod to impressionism, and the likes of Claude Debussy.
 D’un Matin de Printemps is a prime example of this kind of musical expression, with the flourishes in melodies and solo lines, as well as the complicated rhythmic accompaniments.
 Secondly, her style can be likened to that of Gabriel Fauré, who, as well as being her teacher, was also a close family friend, and taught Boulanger much of what she knew about composition.
 Lastly, Boulanger’s compositional style was progressive for her time, which is largely due to her extensive music education from such a young age.

 Boulanger’s short life journey is not to be forgotten in haste.
-Her music is rich and colourful melodies, with orchestrations that will blow your mind.
-Her premature death was a tragedy, but her legacy lives on, and so does her music.
-If you like what you hear now, do try and take a look into her archive of compositions – they are absolutely fantastic.
+Her premature death was untimely, but her legacy lives on, and so does her music.